martinschorb/volumealign/docs/usage.md

 #### N5

-Pick the desired **output path** and the result will appear in a sub-directory `aligned` with the date and a reference to the stack.
+Pick the desired **output path** and the result will appear in a subdirectory `aligned` with the date and a reference to the stack.

 Make sure that the contrast in the slice viewer fits your expectations of the final data.
 If not, adjust it.
 The output data intensity will be scaled accordingly.